rr-retroroot/emulationstation-de/USERGUIDE.md

 Enabling this option causes folders themselves to be included by the scraper.
 This is useful for DOS games or any multi-disc games where there is a folder for each individual game.

+**Convert underscores to spaces when searching**

+With this option enabled underscores _ in game names are converted to spaces when performing scraper searches.
+This affects both the single-game scraper and the multi-scraper and it will also be applied automatically to the _Refine search_ dialog.

 **Auto-retry on peer verification errors** _(ScreenScraper only)_

 ScreenScraper sometimes has issues with its TLS certificates which causes searches to randomly fail.
 It's normally resolved within a few days, but in the meanwhile activating this setting will have the scraper automatically make up to eight additional attempts when this error occurs.
 That is normally enough to complete the search, but if not, just press _Retry_ in the error dialog and ES-DE will try eight more times.
 This setting applies to both the single-game scraper and the multi-scraper.
 The following error notification dialog and corresponding es_log.txt entry is displayed when this error occurs: "Error downloading thumbnail: SSL peer certificate or SSH remote key was not OK".